You can protect your children from serious and preventable diseases through immunisation.

 Immunisation is a critical service and we are making some changes to the way we conduct our public sessions to ensure we can keep our community and our staff safe.

-Please do not attend an immunisation session if you or your child:
+Please do not attend an immunisation session if you or your child is unwell in any way

 For fact sheets on the diseases vaccines protect against, visit the Better Health Channel.